 You’ve seen “them” riding on their 10 speeds, hunched over, no fenders, wearing colorful stretchy biking outfits and zooming by you barely managing a nod.
 Cyclists!

-I swore this would not happen to me as I turned up my nose while riding (sitting up) on my 31-year-old dutch style bicycle on the Bay Trail.
+I swore this would not happen to me as I turned up my nose while riding (sitting up) on my 31-year-old touring style bicycle on the Bay Trail.
 Of course, in no time I was wearing colorful stretchy (in my case Yoga) outfits zooming by people…and nodding.

 I was one of “them”!

 There are all kinds of bikes to choose from sporting all types of riders but there is a common thread throughout that bonds us together as cyclists.
 The rituals and quirks that rub off on us all as we navigate our lives around our bicycles are all signs that we are becoming cyclists.
 Isn’t it good to belong?